 Life frequently comes into focus on foot.
 That was certainly the case on a recent run along the oceanfront boardwalk on a glorious winter day.
 My eyes scanned the long-forlorn strip for signs of new culinary life, and on the return leg, across from Muscle Beach, they found paydirt – Poke Poke – a Hawaiian-inspired raw fish emporium that probably serves the best lunch in Venice, especially when it’s 75 degrees and sunny.

 Owners Trish McVearry and husband Jason previously lived in Hawaii, in Kaimuki and on the North Shore of Oahu, which is where they fell for poke.
-They learned how to make the dish, which, according to Poke Poke’s website, is usually available “to-go, deli style at gas stations and convenience stores.”
+They learned how to make the dish, which, according to their website, is usually available “to-go, deli style at gas stations and convenience stores.”
 After moving Stateside, Trish oversaw 26 luxury brands for Las Vegas magnate Steve Wynn before entertaining wealthy customers for a luxury watch brand in Los Angeles.
 Trish got laid off, so last November, she decided to live a less lavish lifestyle (which didn’t require a 24/7 commitment), opening a poke stand.

 The Original Poke features rosy cubes of fresh ahi tossed to order with shoyu (soy sauce), crunchy white onion strands, sesame seeds, sesame oil, scallions and “aloha,” which means “love” on the islands.